nextui-org/nextui/.changeset/famous-jobs-wonder.md

 "@nextui-org/framer-transitions": patch
 ---

-Fixed only two keyframes currently supported with spring and inertia animations issue
+Fixed the issue where only two keyframes were supported with spring and inertia animations.